hadley/adv-r/Home.md

   * [[R's C interface|c-interface]]
   * [[High performance functions with Rcpp|Rcpp]]

-These sections are designed to be a primer for the more technical descriptions available in the [R language definition][lang-def] and [software for data analysis](http://amzn.com/0387759352).

 ## Package development

 Packages are the fundamental unit of reproducible R code.
 They include reusable R functions, the documentation that describes how to use them, and sample data.
 In this section you'll learn how to turn your code into packages that others can easily download and use.
 Writing a package can seem overwhelming at first, but start with the basics and then improve it over time.
 It doesn't matter if your first version isn't perfect as long as the next version is better.